crosscompute/missions/20220125-1645 JupyterLab Extension 0.2.0.md

     + Connect the Launch switch with a server route (POST)

+## Monday 20220131-1815 - 20220131-1830: 15 minutes

+    + Disable render and deploy for now

+## Tuesday 20220201-0915 - 20220201-0930: 15 minutes

+    + See if we can load the jupyterlab settings
+    + Get value for ServerApp.ip
+    + Update to use python to launch

+## Tuesday 20220201-1015 - 20220201-1030: 15 minutes

+    + Get randomly available port
+    + Check that we can properly launch an automation

+## Tuesday 20220201-1230 - 20220201-1245: 15 minutes

 # Schedule

+    Check that we can properly stop the automation server
-    Say automation name and version in sidebar based on where in side panel

-    Change switch color to green
+    Say automation name and version in sidebar based on where in side panel Change switch color to green
     Add description captions on hover over switch